 We use a third party provider, Mailchimp, to deliver our fortnightly e-newsletter.
 You can withdraw your consent to receive the e-newsletter at any time.
 Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing the Director at firstname.lastname@example.org and asking for your details to be deleted or amended.

 When you purchase a ticket to an event at the SPL, we collect your name and email address through the third party website, Eventbrite.

 We may contact you about similar events to the one you’ve purchased a ticket to in the future if you supply us with this information, but we shall use that information sensitively.

 If you attend the Scottish Poetry Library in person, we can help you buy tickets without supplying your email – just your name.

 Information may be shared with partner organisations if you take part in a project run by two organisations, or attend an event that the Scottish Poetry Library has partnered on.
 However, these organisations will not be able to contact you about unrelated projects and events without your consent.
 We will never share sensitive information or your payment details with other organisations.

 Ordering from our online shop

-We will use your name and address to fulfill any orders for e.g. books that are made via our website.
+We will use your name and address to fulfil any orders for e.g., books that are made via our website.
 Payment is completed using Paypal.
 The SPL does not store or have any access to your credit or debit card details.
 For some orders, the book will be sent to you on our behalf by book wholesaler Gardners.
 We will supply your name and postal address to Gardners for this purpose only.
 Payment and payment details are not shared with Gardners: these remain with Paypal.